Schools for Refugees

 ➢ School Structure.
 St. Bakhita School has seven permanent classroom buildings.
 In August, 2013, a new classroom building with three classrooms was completed which replaced a temporary wood framed structure.
 In August 2014, a bamboo-walled building was replaced to provide an appropriate classrooom for P-3 and a teachers room.
 In July 2015, a temorary classroom was built to allow for splitting P-2 into two divisions.

 ➢ Office.
 There is a small office for the head teacher/deputy which is also the only secure space to store books and supplies.
 Teachers sit under a large tree where they do their lesson planning and correct papers.

 ➢ Staff.
-There are 17 teachers; 5 are females and 12 are males.
-5 have teacher certification.
+There are 19 teachers; 5 are females and 14 are males.
+9 have teacher certification.
 There is a need for continuing training for the teachers.
-There are four supporting staff; two are cooks and two are watchman.
+There are four supporting staff; three are cooks and one is a watchman.

 ➢ P.T.A Body.
 The school is managed by the Parents Teachers Association on behalf of the parents.
 This body is comprised of nine members headed by a chairperson.
 The teachers’ representative, who is also the business manager for Schools For Refugees, and the head teacher sit in the meeting to bring out issues affecting teachers and the learners.

 ➢ Feeding .There is a feeding program at the school.
 Nursery children take their meal of porridge at 10:30 am.
 The nursery students go home at 1:00 pm.
 The upper primary takes their meal of porridge at 1:00 pm because they remain in school until 4:30 pm.
 The school has a tap from the public water supply which provides drinkable water for cooking, cleaning and washing hands.